Isaiah 40 – Comfort and Strength for God’s People

 ii.
 “I see the Lord of angels condescending to personal labor.
 Jesus Christ himself gathers with his own arm and carries in his own bosom the lambs of his flock.
 He doth not commit this work to an angel, nor does he even leave it to his ministers; but he himself, by his Spirit, still undertakes it.”
 (Spurgeon)

 d.
-Jesus is given three great titles regarding His work as a shepherd.
+Like a shepherd: Jesus is given three great titles regarding His work as a shepherd.

 i.
 Jesus the Good Shepherd (John 10:11-15).
 He is good in His care and sacrifice for the flock.

 ii.
 Jesus the Great Shepherd (Hebrews 13:20).
 He is great in His glorious triumph over every enemy.